Tiiiger/SGC/README.md

 Reddit  | F1:  94.9 %     | 2.7s

-This home repo contains the implementation for citation networks (Cora, Citeseer, and Pubmed) and social network (Reddit). if you find this repo useful, please cite:
+This home repo contains the implementation for citation networks (Cora, Citeseer, and Pubmed) and social network (Reddit).
+We have a work-in-progress branch `ablation`, containing additional codebase for our ablation studies.

+If you find this repo useful, please cite:
 ```
 @article{sgc,
   title={Simplifying Graph Convolutional Networks},